cmendible/NetCoreConf/slides/PITCHME.md

 - Execute changes against a datastore
 - Run a function to check compliance check on each newly created database.
-- Use custom "drive starts" and "drive ends" events to log vehicule performance metrics
+- Use custom "drive starts" and "drive ends" events to log vehicle performance metrics

 ---?image=slides/img/slide.PNG